status-im/status-dev-cli/README.md

 To start a server you need to:
 1. Connect your device to computer;
-2. In the case you're developing for Android, you need to use a port forwarding.
-   Execute `adb forward tcp:5561 tcp:5561`;
-3. Open Status application and log in;
+2. Open Status application and log in;
-4. Open `Console` chat and execute `/debug` command providing "On" as the argument.
+3. Open `Console` chat and execute `/debug` command providing "On" as the argument.

 You can also easily turn the server off from here.